Olympus PEN-F Comparison Review

 The Olympus PEN-F is a mirrorless interchangeable lens camera that was officially introduced in January 2016 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

-The Olympus PEN-F has a Camera Elo of 2474.
+Is the Olympus PEN-F a good camera?
+The PEN-F has a Camera Elo of 2476.
 This rating puts the PEN-F among the top 40 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the PEN-F falls among the top 20 percent.
+In terms of its sensor size category (Four Thirds cameras), the PEN-F ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Mirrorless system camera|